MushroomFleet/ComfyUI-Custom-Node-Batch-Installer/README.md

 5. Add GitHub repository URLs (one per line) in the text area
 6. Click "Save Repository List" to validate URLs and prepare for installation
 7. Click "Install Custom Nodes" to begin the installation process
-8. Monitor the output box for installation progress and any error messages
+8. Monitor the output box for:
+   - Real-time installation progress
+   - Per-repository installation status
+   - Detailed error messages if any issues occur
+   - Final installation summary showing:
+     - Total repositories processed
+     - Number of successful installations
+     - Number of failed installations
+   - Completion confirmation message

 ## Example Repository URLs